Gifted and Talented Education (GATE)

 GATE Assessment:

-Students are assessed using the online version of the Otis-Lennon School Ability Test (OLSAT).
+Students in grades 4th-8th are assessed using the online version of the Otis-Lennon School Ability Test (OLSAT).
 The OLSAT is a nationally standardized, norm-referenced, group administered measure of verbal and non-verbal school abilities.
 Test outcomes determine whether or not a child qualifies for GATE under High Achievement.
 Students who score within a certain range on the OLSAT but do not qualify for GATE will also be administered the Naglieri Nonverbal Ability Test which measures a student's problem-solving and seasoning abilities without relying on their language skills.
+All 3rd grade students, with passive parent consent, will be administered the Naglieri first.
+If the student scores within a range of qualifying for GATE, then they may be administered the OLSAT.
 The District's GATE Director and qualified staff review all assessment results and based on either the OLSAT's or Naglieri's eligibility criteria, determine qualification for GATE.

 Parent GATE Recommendation Form:

-If your would like to recommend your child for GATE testing, use the following link and submit it to your school principal or teacher by the deadline listed below.
-The District will review all parent recommendations along with the student data listed above and reach out before the GATE testing window to inform you whether or not your child meets the criteria for GATE testing.
+If you would like to recommend your child for GATE testing, use the following link and submit it to your school principal or teacher by the deadline listed below.
+The District will review all parent recommendations.
+Teachers, administrators and parents may use the same form to recommend students for GATE testing.

 GATE Identification Timeline:

-Elementary students who are identified as GATE receive differentiated instruction in the classrooms, leveled grouping in Strategic Teaming, and site-based Universal Access program offerings.
-High school students receive specialized learning through the Honors and AP program offerings, as well as receiving differentiated instruction in the classrooms.
-AUSD does NOT provide Pull-out GATE programs, however enrichment opportunities are embedded throughout the school day.
+Elementary students who are identified as GATE receive differentiated instruction within their classrooms, leveled grouping in Strategic Teaming, and site-based Universal Access program offerings.
+High school students may receive specialized learning through the Honors and AP program offerings, as well as possible differentiated instruction in the classrooms.
+AUSD does NOT provide Pull-out GATE programs or cohort classes, however enrichment opportunities are embedded throughout the school day.

 Parent Consent for GATE Testing:

-If it is determined that your child may be GATE tested, a Parent Consent for GATE Assessment must be obtained, signed and returned to the school site.
+If it is determined that your child may be GATE tested, a Parent Consent for GATE Assessment must be obtained, signed and returned to the school site for all 4th-8th students.
+A passive consent is received for 3rd grade students.
 The screening process and recommendation must be documented by the due date prior to obtaining the required parent consent.

 Requesting your child's GATE Assessment Results: